-We’re not recommending that you cut them out of your diet entirely, but too many carbs can cause bloating and weight gain.
-Your body breaks down carbohydrates into glucose, which nestles itself into your muscles in the form of water-retaining glycogen.
+We recommend not cutting them out of your diet entirely, but too many carbs can cause bloating and weight gain.
+Your body breaks down carbohydrates into glucose, nestling into your muscles as water-retaining glycogen.
 When planning your menu, choose your carbs carefully.
-For example, fruits and vegetables are better carb choices than “white foods” like bread, pasta, and other gas-producing starches.
+For example, fruits and vegetables are better carbs than “white foods” like bread, pasta, and other gas-producing starches.

-Many dieters believe that drinking zero-calorie soda won’t have a negative impact on their physique, but the truth is that the carbonation in fizzy drinks — even sparkling water — can cause belly bloating when the gas from the carbonation settles in the stomach.
+Many dieters believe that drinking zero-calorie soda won’t harm their physique.
+Still, the truth is that the carbonation in fizzy drinks — even sparkling water — can cause belly bloating when the gas from the carbonation settles in the stomach.
 Also, the artificial sweeteners used in many diet drinks can have a bloating effect.
 Stick to iced green tea or regular spring water for the best results.

-Although fiber is generally viewed as an aid in achieving a trimmer tummy, too much of a good thing can go bad.
+Although fiber is generally viewed as an aid in achieving a trimmer tummy, too much of a good thing can go wrong.
 Some high-fiber foods can cause a puffy midsection when consumed in large quantities.
 Be selective when munching on such offenders as beans, cabbage, garlic, broccoli, onions, and sprouts.
-Eat only cooked vegetables they will take up less room in your GI tract.
+Eat only cooked vegetables; they will take up less room in your GI tract.

-As we all know, certain foods just create more gas, beans, cabbage, onions, broccoli, cauliflower, and peppers.
-So when you need to fit into the slim black dress or swimsuit you may want to avoid these.
+As we all know, certain foods just create more gas: beans, cabbage, onions, broccoli, cauliflower, and peppers.
+So when you need to fit into a slim black dress or swimsuit, you may want to avoid these.

 Salt & High-sodium Foods

-Sodium is a known culprit when it comes to bloating of the midsection and gastrointestinal discomfort.
-The Sodium in salt attracts and retains water which will give you a puffy appearance.
-Try to stay away from processed foods, such as pre-packaged meats, and foods with large amounts of seasoning.
+Sodium is a known culprit for bloating of the midsection and gastrointestinal discomfort.
+The sodium in salt attracts and retains water, giving you a puffy appearance.
+Avoid processed foods, such as pre-packaged meats, and foods with large amounts of seasoning.
 Also, refrain from liberal amounts of salt when preparing your own meals.

 Alcohol or Coffee